The 10 Camping/Hiking Products I’ve Used the Most

 The very last item that I use the most is my jar of peanut butter.
 It’s a great snack for me and safe for my dog.
 Trader Joe’s has some great options if you want a variety.
 Almond butter and pistachio butter are great alternative choices.
 Peanut butter may not be a technical item, but it is something I always have on me; I even keep a small jar in my car if I forget other snacks.

 If you need some new gear, these items I’ve tested and greatly love would be good options.
 These items have kept me warm, safe, happy, and able to fully enjoy my time outside.
+If you're looking to buy gear of your own, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.
 Have you used any of these items?
 Hit me up through my profile and let’s chat about all things nature!